• Skip to primary navigation

 PIN IT FOR LATER!

-Why You’ll Love This Steak Marinade Recipe
+Why You’ll Love This Recipe

-Should You Marinate Steak?
+Why Should I Marinate Steak?

-Absolutely.
-Marinating a steak gives it time to soak in all those ingredients and flavor.
-The longer that you let a steak marinade, the more flavorful it is going to be.
+Marinating is one of the easiest ways to ensure big flavor by tenderizing the meat!
+It gives the steak time to soak in all those ingredients and flavor.
+The longer that you let a steak marinate, the more flavorful it is going to be.
 Your marinade should complement your steak, not overpower it.

 Steak Marinade Ingredients

-• Worcestershire sauce – Adds a depth of flavor!
+• Worcestershire sauce – Adds a depth of flavor.

 • Soy sauce – Truly a secret ingredient in many marinades to help tenderize your meat.
-(We use low-sodium soy sauce)
+(We use low-sodium soy sauce.)

-• Ground black pepper – essential in any seasoning or marinade
+• Ground black pepper – Essential in any seasoning or marinade.

 How to Make Steak Marinade

-1. In a small bowl whisk all the ingredients except the steak.
+1. In a small bowl, whisk all the ingredients except the steak.

 2. Add steaks to a resealable ziplock bag or airtight container and pour the marinade over the top of the steak.
 Squeeze as much air out of the bag as possible and seal.